samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Edit a Spot
+## Edit a Property

-Updates and returns an existing spot.
+Updates and returns an existing property.

 * Require Authentication: true
 * Require proper authorization: Property must belong to the current user